 BREAK IN TRANSCRIPT

-Mr. RUNYAN.
-Mr. Speaker, I rise in support of H.R.
-1627, as amended, ``The Honoring of America's Veterans and Caring for Camp Lejeune Families Act of 2012.''
+Ms. BUERKLE.
+I rise in support of the Senate amendments to H.R.
+1627, the Honoring American Veterans and Caring for Camp Lejeune Families Act of 2012.

 BREAK IN TRANSCRIPT